 Vernon Yacht Club Commodore’s Welcome

-I am honored to serve as Commodore of the Vernon Yacht Club, we are located on north east arm of a 90 mile long Okanagan Lake,we provide moorage facilities for both power and sailboats and a few visitor slips.
+As Commodore, I welcome you to the Vernon Yacht Club, we are located on north east arm of a 90 mile long Okanagan Lake,we provide moorage facilities for both power and sailboats and a few visitor slips.

-Our Mission Statement is to promote the enhancement of boating as a recreational and pleasureable pastime to encourage interclub and inner community nautical activities.
+Our Mission Statement is to promote the enhancement of boating as a recreational and pleasurable pastime to encourage interclub and inner community nautical activities.

 We currently have 333 regular members, 106 social members,29 affiliate members,3 lifetime members.